informalsystems/atomkraft/docs/src/adr/03adr-mc-executor.md

 ### Artifacts and programmatic interface

-This module can load a model in memory that can be used by other modules.
+The MC Executor module can load a file with a TLA+ model that can be used by other modules.
 The `trace` sub-command generates ITF trace files.

-This module does not expect any connection to other components.

 #### Relation to other modules

-This module provides the following functions that can be called by other modules.
+MC Executor provides the following functions that can be called by other modules.
 - `get_all_traces()` will return a list with all the trace files in the default directory for traces.
 - `get_trace(trace_file_path)` will return the content of the file `trace_file_path`.